The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Emerging Flux Region

 Hinode/XRT Be-thin and SDO/AIA 211 Å images of the EFR are shown in Figure \ref{fig:efrcontours}.
 These images are from the mid-times of all of the mosaic pointings where NuSTAR captured the EFR.
 The NuSTAR 2.2--4.0 keV contours, aligned with SDO/AIA, are also plotted in this figure to show the HXR evolution of the feature.
 These contours indicate that the feature is generally brighter in the second orbit than the first.
 In the Hinode/XRT and SDO/AIA images, the EFR appears to be comprised of three separate regions.
 It is clear that the majority of the NuSTAR emission originates from the bright central region ($-250'', -250''$), particularly in the second orbit when the feature has brightened.
 However, there does appear to be a contribution from the upper region ($-300'', -200''$) to the NuSTAR emission in P12 of the first orbit, as shown in the top left panel for each instrument of Figure \ref{fig:efrcontours}.
 The lower region ($-350'', -350''$) does not appear to contribute significantly to the NuSTAR emission.
 This is expected in P12 and 13 of each orbit, as this region would be outside NuSTAR's FOV.
 In P18 and 19, this feature would lie close to a detector gap, which could explain the lack of NuSTAR emission from this region.

-The Hinode/XRT Be-thin and SDO/AIA 211Å lightcurves for the EFR are plotted in Figure \ref{fig:efrlightcurves}, including lightcurves for each region separately, and also for the EFR as a whole with all three of the regions combined.
-These lightcurves were calculated over the rectangular boxes shown in the top left panel in Figure \ref{fig:efrcontours}, chosen such that the sources remained in the boxes throughout the NuSTAR observation period.
+The Hinode/XRT Be-thin and SDO/AIA 211Å lightcurves for the EFR are plotted in Figure \ref{fig:efrlightcurves}, for each of the three regions separately (the boxes shown in the top left panel in Figure \ref{fig:efrcontours}) and combined.
 These lightcurves confirm that the central region is the brightest of the three in both SDO/AIA and Hinode/XRT, and the greatest contributor to the emission from the EFR as a whole, as shown in the top row of Figure \ref{fig:efrlightcurves}.
-In the first orbit, both lightcurves for this region decrease between the times of the NuSTAR pointings (18:53 UT and 19:07 UT).
+In the first orbit, both lightcurves for this region decrease between the times of the NuSTAR pointings (18:53 UT and 19:07 UT, shown by the green shaded regions in Figure \ref{fig:efrlightcurves}).
 Interestingly, between the two NuSTAR pointing times in the second orbit (20:29 UT and 20:44 UT) the Hinode/XRT lightcurve decreases where the SDO/AIA 211 Å lightcurve increases.
 However, the change in the SDO/AIA 211 Å lightcurve is relatively much smaller than the change in Hinode/XRT.

 The Hinode/XRT lightcurve for the upper region shows a sharp peak in brightness during P12 of the first NuSTAR orbit, before falling off.
 This is consistent with the NuSTAR contours in the top left panel for each instrument in Figure \ref{fig:efrcontours}, where the upper region is significantly contributing to the NuSTAR emission in P12 of orbit 1.
 The peak in the Hinode/XRT lightcurve followed later by the peak in the SDO/AIA 211 Å lightcurve for this region suggests a heating of material followed by cooling.